CodeYourFuture/fundamentals-course/lesson-3.md

 TODO: link to (or inline) some of the common questions from week 3

-## pairing task with instructors
+## 1-to-1 mini-assessment with instructors

 Each student will have a pairing session with one of the instructors to solve a programming problem using the Khan Academy Intro to JavaScript environment.
+We'll see how you're getting on, what help you need, and hopefully you'll get some tips from the instructor!

 ## Homework